Skip to main content

 Philips Digital Pathology Scanner

-After your laboratory or pathology practice selects the best digital pathology scanner to suit your needs, you will need a digital slide viewing system.
+You will need a digital slide viewing system after your laboratory or pathology practice selects the best digital pathology scanner to suit your needs.
 Before you go, check out Lumea’s BxLink™, our all-in-one EMR, LIS, and digital slide viewer.
 It is ideal for pairing up with a scanner.

-Lumea has the only digital pathology system that is built for clinics, labs, and pathologists to be on one comprehensive platform.
-Pathologists can easily review specimens on an iPad, order genetic tests with the click of a button, have instantaneous access to second opinions and consults, and have improved work location flexibility.
+Lumea has the only digital pathology system built for clinics, labs, and pathologists on one comprehensive platform.
+Pathologists can quickly review specimens on an iPad or computer, order genetic tests with a button, have instantaneous access to second opinions and consults, and have improved work location flexibility.
+Learn more about Lumea’s all-in-one platform BxLink or explore our other tissue technology options to see how we can level up your digital pathology experience.

 One Comment